SwathyKrishna02/Internships-Projects/README.md

 - Source code (`.ipynb`, `.py`)
 - Visual outputs/screenshots (if applicable)
 - Brief explanation or `README.md` in the subfolder

+> 📝 These projects are organized to reflect a full **learning-to-execution pipeline** in data science.

 Feel free to explore each one to see how I approached real-world data science tasks.